 Luther F. Symons, Bank Commissioner of the State of Indiana took charge of the bank.
 The Indiana Attorney General represented the Commissioner and initiated receivership proceedings in the Jasper Circuit Court.
 George W. Scott was appointed Receiver.
 On September 8, 1934, the Receiver held a public auction with authority granted to him by Jasper Circuit Court Judge Moses Leopold.
 The purchaser was Wilson Shaeffer.

 Upon returning from service in the United States Army with the 130th Station Hospital in England, France and Germany in World War II, Rensselaer native Dr. Ernest R. Beaver established his medical practice in December 1946 which he operated at 201 West Washington Street until his retirement in 1978.

 In 1970, Dr. Beaver’s son, James R. Beaver, and retired U.S. Rep. Charles A. Halleck opened the law firm of Halleck & Beaver P.C. in the building’s 104 South Van Rensselaer Street location.

 In 1978, Dr. Beaver retired.
 The doctor’s office was converted to a law office, and Halleck & Beaver P.C. relocated to the 201 West Washington Street address.

 In 2010, Attorney Eric J. Beaver joined his father James R. Beaver in the practice of law, and Halleck & Beaver P.C. was renamed Beaver & Beaver P.C.

-Take the first step by calling us at 219-733-8891 or by sending an email to schedule an appointment.
-We are here for you when you may not know where to turn.
-Let us work with you to help develop a road map toward a legal resolution.
+Take the first step by calling the firm at 219-733-8891 or by sending an email to schedule an appointment.
+Attorney Beaver is here for you when you may not know where to turn.
+Let him work with you to help develop a road map toward a legal resolution.